harnalashok/LLMs/u_install/Readme.md

 ```

 File, `error.log`, in Ubutnu home folder, will indicate any errors in execution of scripts.
+To read about *python virtual environments*, please (see this file)[https://github.com/harnalashok/LLMs/blob/main/python%20venv] in my github.

 ------------
 Following software are intended to be installed/launched in a fresh wsl ubuntu,<br>